 - Preheat oven to 400 degrees.
 With a spoon or mixer, combine butter, powdered sugar, and vanilla.

 - Work in flour, salt, and pecans and stir only until the dough comes together.

 - Shape into 1-inch balls and place on ungreased cookie sheets.

-- Bake 10 to 12 minutes or until set button brown.
+- Bake 10 to 12 minutes or until set and slightly brown.

 - Transfer to wire rack.
 While warm, roll in powdered sugar.
 Let cool completely.
 Roll in powdered sugar once more.